-Effective January 1, 2022, gas-fired generation will be subject to the government of Ontario's Emissions Performance Standards (EPS).
-This means that gas-fired generators in Ontario will transition from the OBPS system to the EPS program.
+Effective January 1, 2022, gas-fired generation will be subject to the government of Ontario's Emissions Performance Standards (EPS).8 This means that gas-fired generators in Ontario will transition from the OBPS system to the EPS program.
 The EPS program is similar to the OBPS system, including identical charges for excess emissions.
-One difference is in the benchmark above which excess emission charges would need to be paid: 370 tonnes/GWh in the federal OBPS versus 420 tonnes/GWh in Ontario's EPS program.